Over the River and Through the Woods: A Day Trip on Oregon’s Infinity Loop

 From Valley to Summit

 Leaving Hood River behind, you’ll continue your journey on the Mt.
 Hood Scenic Byway.
 From lush farmland to places where you can have a snowball fight any time of year, this route runs just over 100 miles and takes about three to four hours to drive without stops.
-Of course, the stops are a big part of what makes this maginificent drive so worthwhile.
+Of course, the stops are a big part of what makes this magnificent drive so worthwhile.
 As you begin your ascent to Oregon’s highest peak, you’ll want to check out these must-see spots.

 The Fruit Loop